rodocite/rodocite.github.io/_posts/2015-9-25-Hello-World.md

 * Redux - We were advised not to commit to projects during the job hunt (so we can totally just focus on getting jobs), but since my thesis project was built on React, I felt that I should take advantage of that momentum and learn [Redux](https://github.com/rackt/redux) and [Falcor](https://github.com/Netflix/falcor).

+* Reactive programming w/ ReactiveX -- specifically how Observables are used for asynchronous programming.

 * I will continue writing about my experiences at MakerSquare.
 Before the course, I had a blog detailing my preparation for the technical interview process, but I took it down since I felt it would become a distraction.

 * A Google Maps API tutorial.
 I'll highlight some gotcha's for people starting with the API.
 I got to know it pretty well since three of my projects at MakerSquare used Google Maps and I provided Google Maps support for other teams.